joesan/joesan-me/content/navo/dcmotor/pid-controller.md

 ![pid-controller-2](/images/navo/pid/pid-controller-2.png)

-As we can see from the image above that the error is calculated by simply calculating the difference between the Setpoint (SV) and the Process Value (PV) or in other words, the error is simply the difference between the desired value and the actual value.
+As we can see from the image above that the error is calculated by simply calculating the difference between the Setpoint (SV), and the Process Value (PV) or in other words, the error is simply the difference between the desired value and the actual value.

 Let us now try to mathematically understand what each of the terms mean and how they influence in minimizing the error.